Cellular $E_k$-algebras: Contexts for category theory

 \subsection{Module categories}

-If $\sfS$ is symmetric monoidal, we can define commutative algebra objects in $\sfS$.
-Given a commutative algebra $\gR$ in $\sfS$, with underlying object $R \in \sfS$, we can define the category $\gR\text{-}\cat{Mod}$ of (left) $\gR$-modules.
+\newglossaryentry{grmod}{ name={\ensuremath{\gR\text{-}\cat{Mod}}}, description={Category of $\gR$-module objects}, type=symbols } If $\sfS$ is symmetric monoidal, we can define commutative algebra objects in $\sfS$.
+Given a commutative algebra $\gR$ in $\sfS$, with underlying object $R \in \sfS$, we can define the category $\gls{grmod}$ of (left) $\gR$-modules.
 The following shows that this satisfies the axioms of Section \ref{sec:axioms-of-cats}.

 \begin{proposition} If $\sfS$ satisfies the axioms of Section \ref{sec:axioms-of-cats} and $\gR$ is a commutative algebra object of $\sfS$, then $\gR\text{-}\cat{Mod}$ also satisfies the axioms of Section \ref{sec:axioms-of-cats}.\end{proposition}